How parking works at UW

-- You have to apply for annual base lot, Flex, and park and ride parking permits.
+- Applications are required for annual base lot, Flex, carpool, and park and ride parking permits.

 - Parking permit offers are based on availability and are not guaranteed.
 Offers are made about every two weeks.

-- Afternoon, night, motorcycle and moped permits can be purchased directly online.
-(You need a NetID to make purchases, see the “Activate your NetID” tab.)
+- Afternoon, night, motorcycle, and moped permits can be purchased directly online.
+(You need a NetID or UW Health log-on to make purchases.)

-Need help figuring out the finer details of your transportation options?
+Need help figuring out your transportation options?
 Commuter Solutions is here to help!
 Fill out the custom route planning request form to receive transportation info customized to you.

-Reminder: Afternoon, night and moped permits, bus passes, bicycle cage access and bicycle locker keys do not require UTC clearance; they are available for purchase directly through the Transportation Services eBusiness platform.
+Reminder: Afternoon, night, and moped permits; bus passes; bicycle cage access and bicycle locker keys do not require UTC clearance, as they are available for purchase directly through a separate Transportation Services online purchasing portal (eBusiness).

 You can apply for annual parking once your UTC has entered your information.
 Apply by logging into PAS and completing the online parking application.
 Detailed directions on how to apply are on the permit types and information page.